Skip to main content

 Access NFT in Child Account from Parent Account

 A user with NFTs in their child accounts will likely want to utilize said NFTs.
-In this example, the user will sign a transaction a transaction with their authenticated account that retrieves a reference to a child account's NonFungibleToken.Provider, enabling withdrawal from the child account having signed with the parent account.
+In this example, the user will sign a transaction with their authenticated account that retrieves a reference to a child account's NonFungibleToken.Provider, enabling withdrawal from the child account having signed as the parent account.

 withdraw_nft_from_child.cdc